 TWO NEW VIDEOS: Don Freund had the honor of being asked to write the commissioned work for the celebration of Eugene Rousseau’s Retirement Celebration at the University of Minnesota.
-Soprano saxophonist Julia Nolan and Freund premiered the piece Random Acts of Kindness (scrolling score video of the premiere) on the final concert (Oct.3) before an international gathering of dozens of Rousseau’s students from years of teaching — some of the finest saxophonists in the world today.
+Soprano saxophonist Julia Nolan and Freund premiered the piece Random Acts of Kindness (scrolling score video of the premiere) on the final concert (Oct.3, 2015) before an international gathering of dozens of Rousseau’s students from years of teaching — some of the finest saxophonists in the world today.
 Earlier that day Freund joined alto saxophonist Kyle Hutchins for his stunning performance of Freund’s Sky Scrapings.
 (Video of that performance)

-This November 12-14 Don Freund was the featured festival composer-in-residence at the Florida Contemporary Music Festival and The School of Music at The University of Florida’s hosting of the Society of Composers, Inc. 50th Anniversary National Conference.
+Last November (2015) Don Freund was the featured festival composer-in-residence at the Florida Contemporary Music Festival and The School of Music at The University of Florida’s hosting of the Society of Composers, Inc. 50th Anniversary National Conference.
 On the program was performances of his Fanfare of Celebration and Commemoration for six trumpets, Jug Blues & Fat Pickin’ (Symphonic Band), O Fortuna (Women’s Chorus), Jubilate Deo (chorus and organ), Hard Cells (U of Fl Symphony Orchestra) and Freund performed on the synth in Passages for alto saxophone, horn and Casio CZ100.